wonderingstill

 Without a temple to house his glory on earth, where can we find the shelter of his presence?

-For where two or three are gathered in my name, there am I in the midst of them. – Matthew 18:20 (RSV-CE)
+For where two or three meet in my name, I am there among them. - Mt 18:20 (RNJB)

 There are two of us here together now, are there not?